 Always use coupons: Big craft stores give out coupons all the time.
 Hobby Lobby, Michaels, and JoAnn Fabric almost always have something on their site.
 Never shop without first finding a coupon.
 Sign up for all the newsletters so you can get coupons emailed to you.

 Don’t be seduced by “Professional” supplies: “Professional” art supplies do not make you a professional artist.
-And cheaper art supplies do not prevent you from making high quality art.
-Yes, some supplies are really crappy and you get what you pay for, but the middle road materials can be great.
-Those Copic markers I mentioned before are listed at $8 a piece, but you can find multiple brands of alcohol based markers that are similar and much cheaper.
+And cheaper art supplies do not prevent you from making high-quality art.
+Yes, some supplies are really crappy and you get what you pay for, but the middle-road materials can be great.
+Those Copic markers I mentioned before are listed at around $8 a piece, but you can find multiple brands of alcohol-based markers that are similar and much cheaper.

 6. Do you actually NEED new supplies?